snehathakare27/Banking-Management-System/README.md

 Welcome to the Banking System project!
 This Java-based application allows you to manage user accounts, perform transactions, and ensure the security of financial data.

-# 📂 Project Structure
-- 'src/': Contains the Java source code files.
-- 'database/': Includes SQL scripts for database setup.
-- 'screenshots/': Screenshots of the application in action.

 # 📦 Features
 - User Registration & Login